Shepherd Market: History

-Notable flats

-Cass Elliot (Mama Cass) died at Flat 12, 9 Curzon Place (co-fronting Shepherd Market) on 28 July 1974.
-Keith Moon of The Who died at the same flat on 7 September 1978.
+In October 2025 it was announced that a walkway to Mayfair's Shepherd Market opened for first time in 300 years.

 Geography

 Shepherd Market is between Piccadilly and Curzon Street in Mayfair.
 As a street it is 400 ft long.
 The Curzon Mayfair Cinema stands at its eastern end, and the transition to residential street: Market Mews, where at right-angles crosses Hertford Street.